cdonne/Invasive-cup-project-/Analysis/README.md

 ## 6/10/21

+### Family ANOVA/ANCOVA
+- comparing life history traits across families within populations.
+If SNP diversity predicts phenotypic diversity, then families should be more likely to be significantly different for life history traits within pops with higher vs. lower SNP diversity
+- see output file for results (Population_ GLM_output)
+-
 ### Kendall rank sum correlation test
 - similar to the previous correlation analysis but using F values from ANOVA/ANCOVA analysis for all life history traits within populations
 - output file (SNP_correlation)